shapoco/mamefont/README.md

 ### Shrinked Table Entry (2 Byte)

-The Shrinked Format of the Glyph Table can be applied when all glyphWidth and xAdvance in the font are 16 pixel or less, and the total size of the microcode block is 512 Byte or less.
-In this case, all microcode entry points must be aligned to 2-Byte boundaries.
+The Shrinked Format of the Glyph Table can be applied when all glyphWidth and xAdvance in the font are 16 pixel or less, and the total size of the bytecode block is 512 Byte or less.
+In this case, all bytecode entry points must be aligned to 2-Byte boundaries.

 |Size \[Bytes\]|Value|Description|
 |:--:|:--|:--|